ramiruhayel/development-environment/README.md

             └── .
     ```

-6. Add files in your local repository.
+7. Add files in your local repository.
 This will stage them for the first commit

     ```shell
     git add .
     # Adds the files in the local repository and stages them for commit.
 To unstage a file, use 'git reset HEAD YOUR-FILE'.
     ```

-7. Commit the files that you've staged in your local repository.
+8. Commit the files that you've staged in your local repository:

+    ```shell
+    git commit -m "First commit"
+    # Commits the tracked changes and prepares them to be pushed to a remote repository.
+To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again.
+    ```

 ## References